The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 NATURE (FOREST) SOURCE OF KNOWLEDGE

 Everything depends on you and me.
-We must protect the forest and protect it.
+We must take care of the forest and protect it.
 So let's turn to our descendants with the same request to protect and preserve the forest - our wealth, our lungs of the planet, our beauty.Write wishes on pieces of paper and attach homework to them.9.
-The result of the lesson.
+Lesson summary.
 Homework.
-The bell is ringing The lesson is over, and the plan is completed,Thank you guys very muchFor the fact that you worked hard and together,That you were so useful to our forest.And the leaves fly to the next lesson.
+The bell is ringing The lesson is over and the plan is completed,Thank you guys, thank you very muchFor working hard and together,Why are you so useful to our forest?And the leaves fly to the next lesson.

 List of used literature: 1.
 Pleshakov A.A.
-From earth to sky atlas determinant for primary school students.-7th ed.-M.: Enlightenment 2006.2.
-Poem by S. Nikulina "Russian Forest"3.
-Book by Boris Zubkov "What the bat suggested"
+From earth to sky atlas guide for primary school students. - 7th ed. - M.: Education 2006.2.
+Poem by S. Nikulina “Russian Forest”3.
+Book by Boris Zubkov “What the Bat Suggested”

-2. How the forest zone is known.
-Connect the trees and the forest in which they grow with arrows.
+2. How do they know the forest zone?
+Connect with arrows the trees and the forest in which they grow.

 Fir Birch Taiga Cedar pine Linden Alder Mixed forest Pine Larch Oak Broadleaf Forest Maple

 b).
-Determining the amount of water given by the spring, tourists noticed that a 2-liter jar was filled in 4 seconds.
+While determining the amount of water provided by the spring, tourists noticed that 2x liter jar filled in 4 seconds.
 How much water does the spring produce in one hour?

 (6.5 MB)